 The Sensory Garden features a different bed for each of the five senses: sight, sound, smell, touch and taste.

 The Wildflower Garden is currently being renovated through the assistance of a grant from the High Plains Water District.
 The Garden will have a wide variety of water-wise perennials as well as spring flowers including daffodils, poppies, larkspur and hollyhocks.
 Milkweeds have been planted to attract Monarch butterflies on their migration to Mexico.

-The Rose Garden and the Tea Terrace are available for rental.
+The Tea Terrace is available for rental.
 Reservations can be made through the City of Lubbock Garden and Arts Center at (806) 767-3724.